AlonsoVallejo/ESP32_IoT_GreenHouse/frontend/readme.md

 The purpose of this project is to:
 1. Provide a visual interface for monitoring sensor data (e.g., temperature, humidity, water level).
 2. Display actuator statuses (e.g., lamp, pump, irrigation system).
+3. Allow users to register, select, and remove devices by Chip ID and alias.
-3. Host the frontend on a public hosting platform (e.g., Firebase Hosting) for easy access and demonstration.
+4. Host the frontend on a public hosting platform (e.g., Firebase Hosting) for easy access and demonstration.

 ---

 ## Features

+- **Device Registration & Selection**:
+  - Users can register new devices by Chip ID and assign an alias.
+  - Devices can be selected from a dropdown to view their data.
+  - Devices can be removed from the registered list.

 - **Real-Time Data Display**:
   - Fetches data from the backend server and displays it in grouped cards (e.g., Light, PIR, Lamp; Water, Fault, Pump; Temperature, Humidity).
-  - Supports history tracking for the last 60 entries.
+  - Supports history tracking for the last 60 entries (only the last 60 are kept in the database).

 - **Dynamic Updates**:
   - Automatically updates the dashboard every 5 seconds with the latest data.